What is Researcher Bias? (And How to Defeat it)

 Even factors that are seemingly external to the study, such as the time of the day for the experiment, or noise around the lab, can in some circumstances systematically affect the outcome of the study.

 It could be that the fire alarm is always tested on a particular day – it would then be pretty important to know this beforehand, if you’re testing a participant’s response to sound on the very same day.
-All of this reinforces the need for a detailed study protocol that controls, or at least mitigates, the factors that can affect the results in a biased way.
+All of this reinforces the need for a detailed study protocol that keeps things consistent, by controlling (or at least mitigating) the factors that can affect the results in a biased way.